Debbie Reynolds: Hollywood mourns the loss of an iconic actress

 (CNN)Debbie Reynolds' death shook Hollywood Wednesday night.

 Reynolds, 84, was taken to a Los Angeles hospital Wednesday afternoon.
-She died of a stroke just one day after her daughter, actress and author Carrie Fisher, passed away.
+She died just one day after her daughter, actress and author Carrie Fisher, passed away.

 Tributes began overflowing on social media after news of her death.